-The RTP meets the throughway reliability thresholds for throughways with traffic signals, but not for some limited-access throughways.
-The plan is expected to maintain current levels of reliability.
-The throughway performance measure and thresholds aim to identify future transportation needs on region's throughways using travel speed as a proxy for reliability.
-The draft policy proposes a minimum throughway performance threshold of no more than four hours per weekday with travel speeds below 35 miles per hour on controlled access freeways (e.g., I-5, I-84, I-205, I-405, US 26 and OR 217) or 20 miles per hour on non-freeways with traffic signals (e.g., OR 99E, US 30, OR 212).
-If average speeds fall below the relevant speed threshold for more than a total of four hours in a day, it indicates the system is failing at that location and a transportation need exists.
+The Regional Mobility Policy identifies future transportation needs on the region's throughways using travel speed as a proxy for reliability.
+It sets a minimum throughway performance threshold of no more than four hours per weekday with travel speeds below 35 miles per hour on controlled access throughways (which include the region's freeways-I -5, I-84, I-205, I-405, US 26 and OR 217) or 20 miles per hour on signalized throughways (e.g., OR 99E, US 30, OR 212).
+If average speeds fall below the relevant speed threshold for more than a total of four hours in a day, it indicates the system is failing at that location.

-All signalized throughways in the region are projected to meet this threshold, but a portion of the limited-access throughways are not.
-In spite of the fact that some throughways do not meet regional mobility threshold, the RTP generally maintains current levels of reliability through 2045, with some notable exceptions along OR 217, US 26, and I-84.
-Reliability is generally projected to improve between now and 2030 as the region invests in projects that improve reliability, including strategic projects to address bottlenecks, pricing strategies, and multimodal investments such as high capacity transit and system management strategies that help to slow growth in travel on the region's throughway system.
+The RTP meets these thresholds for most of the region's throughways and generally maintains current levels of reliability.
+However, roughly a quarter of the region's controlled-access throughways do not meet reliability thresholds.
+Reliability is generally projected to improve between now and 2030 as the region invests in implementing pricing, system management, strategic projects to address bottlenecks, and multimodal investments such as high capacity transit and system management.
 Reliability then declines back to 2020 levels in 2045 due to continued population and employment growth.
-Figure 7.2, Figure 7.3, and Figure 7.4 show how throughway reliability changes over time under the RTP and locations that do not meet the throughway reliability thresholds.
+Though the RTP maintains or improves reliability on most throughways between the base year and 2045, there are some notable exceptions.
+Stretches of OR 217, US 26, I-84, and I-5 south of downtown Portland all show declining reliability, and there are also some marked improvements in reliability along I-5 north of downtown Portland due to RTP projects.
+Figure 7.2, Figure 7.3, and Figure 7.4 show how throughway reliability changes over time under the RTP and highlight locations that do not meet the throughway reliability thresholds.